 One of our famous sightseeing areas will be the tombs.
 When you arrive at Tophane Park, the first buildings you will see are these two tombs.
 It is believed that the founders of the Ottoman Empire were buried right in this region.
 In the 19th century, instead of the tombs destroyed in an earthquake, new and current tombs were built.

-One of Turkey's most famous mosques, "Ulu Mosque."
+One of Turkey's most famous mosques is the "Ulu Mosque."
 We are in a 20-domed mosque that was completed at the end of the 14th century.
 It is considered one of the oldest mosques in the Turkish-Islamic world with its history.
 The solar system engraved on the pulpit of the mosque is one of its prominent features.
 Your trip to Bursa without visiting Bursa Ulu Mosque would be incomplete.

 What To Eat?